|

 for

-Normally, a batch file is run "top to bottom" one line at a time, starting at the first line and continuing until the last line is reach.
-You can alter normal executiion flow so execution continues at the specified named line instead of the next line.
+Normally, a batch file is run "top to bottom" one line at a time, starting at the first line and continuing until the last line.
+You can alter normal execution flow so execution continues at the specified named line instead of the next line.
 The goto is typically used as part of an if command, e.g.: if not exist mystuff.txt goto error.
 For help, type:help goto pause

 Pauses execution and displays the message "Press any key to continue . . . ".
 Pressing any key (e.g.: spacebar, Enter, Esc, etc.) will cause program execution to resume.
 However, ifCtrl-C is pressed, execution will terminate.
-Typically used following an echo that displays some warning (echo Press Enter to delete file / pause).See: help for echo
+Typically used following an echo that displays some warning (e.g.: echo Press Enter to copy file).See: help pause echo